Category Archives: Wine Country

 When I reached the beginning of the Geysers Road climb, I was stopped by a group of road maintenance guys and we got to talking.
 Did I really want to do this?, one of them asked.
 Geysers, he said, was a mess.
 Long and steep, with a surface that was at its best broken pavement, at its worst full of gravel, rocks, and fallen plant material, with frequent stretches of dirt road and spots of minimally repaired earthquake damage where the road “just falls off.”
 Also no water or other reprovisioning opportunities, and little to no cell service.

 As it turns out, he was absolutely right, but it’s a wonderful ride nonetheless and nothing to be feared.
-Except for one hard mile of 14-15% climbing, all the elevation gain (I recorded 4300 ft) is thoroughly manageable, and the scenery is stunning.
+Except for one hard mile of 14-15% climbing, all the elevation gain (c.
+4000 ft) is thoroughly manageable, and the scenery is stunning.
 As with all Wine Country riding, the road surface is indeed poor, varying from sorta OK to wretched, but the worst of it is on the ascent, when you’re doing 5-7 mph and it’s not an issue.
 I found the earthquake sections geologically fascinating.
 And the isolation is a large part of the appeal—after I passed the turn-off to the gravel pit 3 miles in I can’t remember seeing a single vehicle.
 (Mike below says 2021 saw a major patching of potholes and the road surface is now better.)

 You want to ride Geysers from north to south.
 The road is in two halves with very different characters.
 The north side (up to the Geysers Resort Road turn-off) is narrow, mellow of pitch, rough, and winding.
 The south side is steep, wider, straighter, and smoother (though not smooth).
 So riding from south to north robs you of most of the road’s rewards: instead of a charming, curious, and mellow ascent and a speedy, relatively smooth descent, you get a steep, relatively featureless slog up to the summit, followed by an unpleasantly rough descent.
 You’ll see riders beginning at the south end, but I suspect they’re riding to the summit and back.
 This is fine if all you want is a workout, but the north side is by far the prettier and more dramatic.